Reconfiguring (non-spanning) arborescences: Algorithm for Arborescence Reconfiguration

-\begin{lemma} Suppose that $G$ has an arc $(u, v)$ or $(v, u)$.
+Let $u$ and $v$ be distinct vertices in $G$, and let $T \in \mathcal T(u)$ and $T' \in \mathcal T(v)$. \begin{lemma} Suppose that $G$ has an arc $(u, v)$ or $(v, u)$.
 Then, there is a reconfiguration sequence between $T$ and $T'$. \end{lemma} \begin{proof} Assume without loss of generality that $G$ has an arc $(u, v)$.
 Since $v$ is the root of $T'$, we have $(u, v) \notin T'$.
-If $u \notin V(T')$, the subgraph $T''$ obtained from $T' + (u, v)$ by removing arbitrary one of the leaf arcs is a directed tree in $\mathcal T(u)$.
+If $u \notin V(T')$, the subgraph $T''$ obtained from $T' + (u, v)$ by removing arbitrary one of the leaf arcs is an arborescence in $\mathcal T(u)$.
 Thus, by \Cref{thm:fixed-root}, there is a reconfiguration sequence between $T$ and $T''$ and then we are done in this case.
-Otherwise, $T + (u, v)$ has a directed cycle passing through $(u, v)$.
-Then, the graph obtained from $T + (u, v)$ by removing the arc directed to $u$ in the cycle is a directed tree in $\mathcal T(u)$.
+Otherwise, $T' + (u, v)$ has a directed cycle passing through $(u, v)$.
+Then, the graph obtained from $T + (u, v)$ by removing the arc directed to $u$ in the cycle is an arborescence in $\mathcal T(u)$.
 Again, by \Cref{thm:fixed-root}, the lemma follows. \end{proof}

 By inductively applying \Cref{thm:fixed-root} and this lemma, we have the following corollary.

 \begin{corollary} Suppose that $G$ has a directed path from $u$ to $v$ or from $v$ to $u$.
 Then, there is a reconfiguration sequence between $T$ and $T'$. \end{corollary}